Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

-Both viewpoints share a common base: First, convexity is generally assumed to guarantee the existence of a unique minimum and, in the case of strong convexity, a unique minimizer.
-Exceptions are \cite{tangRunningPrimalDualGradient2018,suboticQuantitativeSensitivityBounds2020} where results for non-convex optimization problems are presented.
 Second, to give meaningful performance guarantees, some sort of ``bounded variation'' in the optimization problem has to be assumed.
-A common starting point for this purpose is to assume that the rate of change of the optimizers is bounded by a known constant.
+A common assumption is that the rate of change of the optimizers is bounded by a known constant (see for example \citealt{maddenBoundsTrackingError2021,bianchinTimeVaryingOptimizationLTI2021,bernsteinOnlinePrimalDualMethods2019}).
 This assumption is relaxed in \cite{suboticQuantitativeSensitivityBounds2020} which shows how, in special cases, the rate of change of the optimizer can be bounded using information about the objective and the constraint functions only.